nicolasboulay/coherentyaml/README.md

 example with some logical operator.

 A minium set of keyword have been created :
-- "Coherent" (a kinf of logicial and)
+- "Coherent" (a kind of logicial and)
 - "OR"
 - "Not"